font-bakers/knead/docs/quickstart.md

 ```

 In the event of a fatal error during the data preprocessing, `knead` will simply
-swallow the exception and write the error message (along with a stack trace) to
+catch the exception and write the error message (along with a stack trace) to a
-a `knead.log` file.
+`knead.log` file.

 ## Optional Flags

+Optional flags only matter if certain values are passed for the required flags
-Optional flags default to some variable, and do
+(e.g.  if `--output npy` is passed), and always default to some value.

-FILE THESE AS GITHUB ISSUES:
-Optional flags may be added later, as required (e.g. whether or not to normalize
-coordinates by the em box size, how much to pad by, the number of glyphs per
-`.proto` file, etc.).

 1. `--num_samples`: The number of samples to evaluate per quadratic Bezier
    curve.
 Defaults to 640.
 Only relevant if `--output npy` is passed.